Downloads (.pdf & .doc)

 There are 130 circuits over the stage, distributed in 13 ten circuit drop boxes.
 Any free pipe may therefore be designated as an electric.
 There are 10 circuits DSR.
 Front of house, there are 10 circuits at each boom and 20 circuits on the balcony rail.

 All circuits are run with 16/3 cable; no circuit is able to support a load of more than 1k.
-No overloads will be acceptable under any circumstance.

 There are four followspots at the top of the house, two at the extremes and two at center.
 Both positions are above balcony seating.